fnv234/61040-portfolio/assignments/assignment1.md

 ## Problems with Selected Domains
 1. **Drinking matcha**

-- Choosing a good matcha place: Many cafes serve matcha, but quality varies (sweetness, grade, preparation, and more).
-Oftentimes, social media can overemphasize the quality or taste of the matcha which makes it hard to rely on these perspectives to find a genuinely good matcha place.
+- Choosing a high quality matcha place: Many cafes serve matcha, but quality varies (sweetness, grade, preparation, and more).
+Oftentimes, social media can overemphasize the quality or taste of the matcha which makes it hard to rely on these perspectives alone to find a genuinely good matcha place.

 - Finding creative variations: It is hard to know exactly where to get interesting matcha flavor options (e.g., white peach mango matcha lattes with oat milk, sparkling matcha lemonades, etc.).
 Once again, social media may have some inspiration but these can be in multiple different, potentially disconnected sources.

-- Tracking and ranking personal favorites: After trying different cafes, it's easy to forget which places had the best drinks, especially if you have to search through your phone for specific photos to remember them or do not have dedicated notes for ranking them.
+- Tracking and ranking personal favorites: After trying different cafes, it's easy to forget which places had the best drinks, especially if you have to search through your phone for specific photos (which may be from different days or times) to remember them or do not have dedicated notes for ranking them.

 2. **Organizing and summarizing work items**

-- Keeping track of accomplishments for reviews: Students and employees alike could forget smaller wins that are useful in advancing their career unless they log them consistently.
+- Keeping track of accomplishments for reviews: Students and employees alike, including me, could forget smaller wins that are useful in advancing their career unless they log them consistently.
+This is a problem if some pertinent information is lost which could affect their likelihood of receiving a raise, job, etc.

-- Consolidating across tools: Work gets scattered across Notion, Google Docs, Slack, etc., making summaries tedious.
-If there were one platform for all, it would be much simpler to consolidate this information.
+- Consolidating across tools: Work gets scattered across Notion, Google Docs, Slack, and more, making summaries tedious.
+If there were one platform for all, it would be much simpler to consolidate this information for users.

 - Turning raw notes into usable summaries: Even if notes exist, they're often unstructured and not review-ready.
-It would be helpful to have a way to make professional reviews from even miscellaneous information.
+It would be helpful to be able to make professional reviews or outlines for these reviews from even miscellaneous information.

 3. **Finding good or niche picture spots**

-- Discovering aesthetic locations: When in a new city, it's hard to know where photogenic backdrops are for photos.
+- Discovering aesthetic locations: When I'm in a new city, it's often hard to figure out where the most photogenic backdrops are.
+While some online resources may highlight a few obvious attractions, they may skip over the full range of unique spots.
+Relying on social media means sifting through scattered posts or reels, which can be time-consuming.
+Creating a better way to discover aesthetic locations would make exploration and photography feel more intentional and rewarding.

-- Avoiding overcrowded "Instagram spots" if desired: Popular photo places highly featured on social media may be too busy or overdone.
-It would be helpful to have a way to indicate this on a map or something.
+- Avoiding overcrowded "Instagram spots" if desired: Many popular photo spots become overcrowded once they gain traction on Instagram or TikTok.
+While some people may not mind the crowds, others (like me) find these types of locations less enjoyable for photos.
+Having a tool that surfaces less-crowded alternatives (or indicates peak crowding times for these Instagrammable locations) could help photographers choose places.

-- Matching photo style with location: Different people want different vibes (street art vs. skyline vs. cozy cafe).
+- Matching desired photo style with location: Different people want different vibes (street art vs. skyline vs. cozy cafe).
+It is currently hard to filter by personal or desired aesthetic, so finding the right sort of place per individual could be time intensive.
+Having an app to tag or categorize photo spots by style would make it easier to match a user to a location for the kind of photo they want to capture.

 ## Selected Problems